Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Introduction

-Nevertheless, most researchers have concentrated on stopping power and only few investigators [19--25] have studied the ELS extensively.
-Even less results devoted to the study of higher moments of the energy loss rate.
-However, it was recently shown that higher moments of distributions of conserved quantities, measuring deviations from a Gaussian, have a sensitivity to CP fluctuations \cite{2009}, and ref. \cite{2010} reports the first measurement of higher moments of the distributions from $Au+Au$ collisions to search for signatures of the CP.
+Nevertheless, most researchers have concentrated on stopping power, and only few investigators have studied the ELS extensively [19--28].
+Even less results devoted to the study of higher moments of the energy-loss rate.
+However, it was recently shown that the higher moments of distributions of conserved quantities measuring deviations from a Gaussian have a sensitivity to CP fluctuations \cite{2009}.
+The article \cite{2010} reports the first measurement of higher moments of the distributions from $\textrm{Au}+\textrm{Au}$ collisions to search for signatures of the CP.

-The outline of this paper is as follows.
-We start (in Sec.
+The present communication is organized as follows: We start (in Sec.
 2) from a consideration of an exact expression for the Mott phase-shift formula.
-Using this expression we get (in Sec.
-3) a representation for the central moments ($\mu_{n,M}$) of the energy loss distribution in the form of a fast convergent series.
+Using this expression, we get (in Sec.
+3) a representation for the central moments ($\mu_{n,M}$) of the energy loss distribution in the form of fast converging series.
 We also compare the computation results for $\mu_{n,M}$ (Sec.
-3) and for the normalized central moments (Sec.
-4) with the results in the Born approximation.
-Finally, in Sec.
-5, we summarize our findings.
+3) and for the normalized central moments $\rho_{k,M}$ (Sec.
+4) with the Born results.
+Finally (in Sec.
+5), we summarize our findings.\\